hashicorp/design-system/website/docs/components/link/inline/partials/code/how-to-use.md

 ### Icon position

-By default, if you define an icon, it‘s placed in the trailing (right) position.
-If you would like to position the icon in the leading (left) position, define `@iconPosition`.
+By default, if you define an icon, it‘s placed in the trailing (end) position.
+If you would like to position the icon in the leading (start) position, define `@iconPosition`.

 ```handlebars
 <div class="hds-typography-body-300">